dgraph-io/dgraph/wiki/content/mutations/index.md

 }
 ```

-If no predicates specified, then all of the node's known outbound edges (to
+If no predicates are specified, then all of the node's known outbound edges (to
 other nodes and to literal values) are deleted (corresponding to deleting `S *
 *`).
 The predicates to delete are derived using the type system.
 Refer to the
 [RDF format]({{< relref "#delete" >}}) documentation and the section on the